AusClimateService/plotting_maps/README.md

 **Documentation:**
 -	Clear tutorials for how to use different functionalities
+-	“release” this version of the code as v1.0.0.
+It is in wide use and care is being taken to keep backward compatibility while adding features.
+Eg see https://github.com/AusClimateService/plotting_maps/releases/new

 **Improve plotting function and axillaries:**
 -	Improve the aesthetics and proportions of plotting, especially with dataset/date_range/baseline annotations.
 Design aesthetics where focused on vertical orientations for 4 panel plots without these annotations for a particular report.